SomerEsat/ethereum-staking-guides/README.md

 ./prysm.sh validator --keymanager=keystore --enable-account-metrics
 ```

-The `--enable-account-metrics` parameter is an important addtion that will allow us to expose metrics on the validator and the validations that it does.
+The `--enable-account-metrics` parameter is an important addition that will allow us to expose metrics on the validator and the validations that it does.
 More about that in the next step.

 The validator can take more than 12 hours to activate the validation key(s).
 The output from the validator process indicates the status.
 Once activated you should see something like this for each key: